aces/Loris/docs/instruments/ZJSONInstrument_v0.0.1.md

 referenced inside that index has to have its `description` match.
 This description will be rendered as the column header if `options.showColHeaders` is true.

-The only exception is that a "static" helper will never have a corresponding header, as its `description` is the static text itself.
-A column of static elements can have an empty column header.
-This is true for only static elements.
+The only exception is that a "statictext" helper will never have a corresponding header, as its `description` is the static text itself.
+A column of static text elements can have an empty column header.
+This is true for only static text elements.

-`options.showColHeaders`: Boolean.
-Default is true.
+`options.showColHeaders`: Required boolean.
                           True or false that the table's column headers will be displayed as taken from each column's fields' matching `description`.

-`options.showDesc`: Boolean.
-Default is true.
+`options.showDesc`: Required boolean.
                     True or false that the table's `description` is displayed.

-`options.showAsFooter`: Boolean.
-Default is false.
+`options.showAsFooter`: Required boolean.
                         True or false that the description is displayed as a footer, instead of a header.